An XPath Enabled Rule Engine

 By Mark Joseph - May 22, 2008 @ 9:05 am

 An excellent introduction to Rule Engines can be found at “Chapter1.
 The Rule Engine” .
 However, this description is a bit detailed.
 In general, a rule engine allows the user to define a set of conditional statements (such as “if x then y”), where when the condition (x) is true the result (y) is executed.
 Both the condition and execution are application specific.
 Rule engines have been applied to many applications some of which include ad server systems, email filtering, anti-SPAM software, and business management tools.
-As an example in the advertising space, a typical rule could be: if “mother’s day” then “show image banner A”, where banner A is a gift for mom.

 There is a lot of technical jargon used to describe how rule engines work two of which are important to understand the rest of this article.
 The first term is “stated facts” which are fixed facts that are given as input to the rule evaluation (e.g., the price of a typical car is $22,000).
 And the second term is “inferred facts” which are facts that are generated by the rule engine (these come from a rule’s actions, e.g., Henry bought an expensive car since it cost more than $22,000).